atom/atom/docs/apm-rest-api.md

   that the version name will not be taken from the tag, but from the `version` key in the `package.json` file at that ref.
 The authenticating user *must* have access to the package repository.
+- **rename** - Boolean indicating whether this version contains a new name for the package.

 #### Returns